kpsdev1/Rock-Paper-Scissors/README.md

 - This is the section that displays an image of the hand choosen by both the player and computer.
 Before the game starts both the users and computers hand are set to images of a question mark.
 - Once the user selects a hand it will display the matching image choice on the left hand side, at the same time a random choice will also be chosen for the computer and the matching image will be displayed on the right side.
 - Above the image it will say  both the player and computers choice.
-- The player and computer hand choice images are seperated by a light colored vertical line.
+- The player and computers hand choice images are seperated by a light colored vertical line.
 - Below the images is a black horizontal line that spans 60vw and is centered.

 ![hand selection images](readme-docs/images/hand-choice.png)